eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

 | |TransportConfigQos|           | |DomainParticipantQos::transport-api|        | No       |
 +--------------------------------+----------------------------------------------+----------+

-Refer to the detailed description of each |QosPolicy-api| class for more information about their usage and default values.
+Refer to the detailed description of each QosPolicy class for more information about their usage and default values.

 The QoS value of a previously created DomainParticipant can be modified using the
 |DomainParticipant::set_qos-api| member function.
-Trying to modify an immutable |QosPolicy-api| on an already enabled DomainParticipant will result on an error.
+Trying to modify an immutable QosPolicy on an already enabled DomainParticipant will result on an error.
-In such case, no changes will be applied and the DomainParticipant will keep its previous :class:`DomainParticipantQos`.
+In such case, no changes will be applied and the DomainParticipant will keep its previous DomainParticipantQos.

 .. literalinclude:: /../code/DDSCodeTester.cpp
    :language: c++